 In the Dominican Republic, the Group owns 85.3 per cent. of Falcondo, which holds a mining concession and owns mining and mineral processing facilities for the production of ferronickel.

 The Falcondo operation was placed on care and maintenance in October 2013 due to adverse market conditions.
-As a result, Falcondo produced 9,400 tonnes of ferronickel in 2013, a 38 per cent. decrease compared to 2012.

 Koniambo